pdobsan/oama/README.md

     % mailctl authorize -h

-    Usage: mailctl authorize <service> <email> [--company]
+    Usage: mailctl authorize <service> <email> [--nohint]

       Authorize OAuth2 for service/email

     Available options:
       <service>                Service name
       <email>                  Email address
+      --nohint                 Don't pass login hint
-      --company                Treat <email> as company/institution email address -h,--help                Show this help text
+      -h,--help                Show this help text

 Shell completion for `bash`, `zsh` and `fish` shells are provided.

-### Authorization for Organizational/Institutional accounts
+### Authorization for Corporate/Organizational/Institutional accounts

-The authorization process of Organizational/Institutional accounts can slightly be different from of individual accounts.

-#### Google Organizational Account

-When you want to authorize such an account invoke `mailctl` like this:

-    mailctl authorize google <you@company.email> --company
+Corporation/Organization/Institution accounts might be treated differently by the service provider.
+In such cases, not passing a login hint might be useful -- this is eg the case for Google organizational accounts.

 #### Microsoft Organizational Account